FlamJamCamCode/Crucible/foundations/24 nss.md

 10,000+ sovereignty experiments running simultaneously Each internally coherent
 Citizens vote with feet, not ballots
-Natural selection determines success
+Natural selection determines success (This is a Might (High Levarage Actors.
+"He simply HAS THAT.
+And I want in, so I accept "a deal" or "a cost" in relation to something "he want") and Philosophical ("Things that they say.
+And how I find it appealing or not") and Rallying (What replaces voting "I see what they made or heard what they want or have reason to believe what they are: And I want to be part of it.
+I want to amplify that.
+To vote for that by becoming part of it.
+Subordinating as subject or citizen in that system") trade off)
 ```

 **The Key Innovation**: No one is trapped.
-Unlike current systems where minorities (whether 49%, 1%, or even a single person) must accept impositions, the Crucible ensures everyone can choose their tradeoffs.
+Unlike current systems where everyone (and also minorities whether 49%, 1%, or even a single person) must accept impositions by "representatives of parliamentary or majority Will", the Crucible ensures everyone can choose their tradeoffs.
 Don't like your current sovereignty?
 Leave and join another, or become sovereign yourself.
-The system removes entrapment entirely.
+The system removes entrapment (mechanisms that makes becoming trapped easier) and betrapment entirely.

 ### 11.3 The 123404321 Structure

-Base layer all sovereignties must accept:
+Base layer suggested or hoped that high leverage actors can agree upon no matter their "ocean"; "The Ubiquity Law"; The law that all sovereignties must accept: Benevolence Codex (BC).

-**Protective Floor** (1234):
+**Protective Rights** (1234):
-1. **No killing** (period - worst punishment is banishment)
-2. No extreme suffering
+1. Right to Exist (**No killing** (Do eternal Banishment and hardline Trust Networking to exclude them transitively.))
+2. Autorelease of harsh suffering.
+(To go free from harsh suffering)
-3. No permanent imprisonment
+3. Free somewhere (Which entails no permanent imprisonment)
-4. Identity sovereignty respected
+4. Identity sovereignty respected (Especially the case of brain and bodily autonomy.
+Others "changing you" with e.g. drugs is hard limited by you and your "I")

 **The Routing System**:
-The center (0) enforces these laws.
-The worst possible punishment is banishment - not to a neighboring sovereignty, but to "The Lord of Destruction Hellhouse" where assessment occurs.
-But even there, NO KILLING.
-This absolute prohibition prevents the exponential cycle of "justified" revenge killings that plague human societies.
+The center (0) enforces these laws (High Leverage (Which may include Laurels or Horns or Sword or Shield or whatever else)).
+Banishment solves almost everything anywhere - When you have Trust Networks - because you can banish to a degree of "as if they were dead" or "as you didn't exist to each other.
+Transitively".
+If you really want to make banishment severe in punishment, then banish not to a neighboring sovereignty, but to (0) who can be viewed as The Exception to BC as they are the Raw Power that enforces it.
+Thus (0) becomes "The Lord of Destruction" (The only actor able to act beyond the BC.
+The High Leverage Actor exception.).
+Here banishment can potential go beyond BC by their assessment.
+That is, they risk Laurel undermining of their Leverage.
+It becomes a sort of "purgatory" or "hell" that can function beyond the BC.
+Horns and Halos.
+The Halo (0) manage to make a "right" by their might, but then in turn their might becomes the key to violating the "right".
+Or in short: Their Horns makes the Halo real, but the Horns can go beyond Their Halo.
+I warn though, killing is a hard line of no return.
+When you make killing an absolute prohibition, then you prevent the exponential cycle of "justified" revenge killings that plague human societies; and you ensure that no one can accuse your rule of that level of ultimate injustice that killing allows for as potential, insofar they believe the person undeserving of death or innocent.
+It is an important line not to cross.

-**Aspirational Ceiling** (4321):
+**Aspirational Rights** (4321):
-4. Becoming (eternal growth)
+4. Becoming (The i says "I" and 4 says "Then try to Become")
-3. Fulfillment (active manifestation)
+3. Fulfillment (Will manifestation reaching crescendos)
-2. Meaning (chosen purpose)
+2. Meaning (Valleys and Peaks.
+That foundational meaning that makes valleys meaningful and peaks non-shallow.
+The Why.)
-1. Existence (will to be)
+1. Creation (Will of Existence To Be)

 ### 11.4 Sovereignty Examples